Boolean satisfiability problem: Algorithms for solving SAT

 Since the SAT problem is NP-complete, only algorithms with exponential worst-case complexity are known for it.
-In spite of this, efficient and scalable algorithms for SAT were developed during the 2000s and have contributed to dramatic advances in our ability to automatically solve problem instances involving tens of thousands of variables and millions of constraints (i.e. clauses).
+In spite of this, efficient and scalable algorithms for SAT were developed during the 2000s and have contributed to dramatic advances in the ability to automatically solve problem instances involving tens of thousands of variables and millions of constraints (i.e. clauses).
 Examples of such problems in electronic design automation (EDA) include formal equivalence checking, model checking, formal verification of pipelined microprocessors, automatic test pattern generation, routing of FPGAs, planning, and scheduling problems, and so on.
 A SAT-solving engine is also considered to be an essential component in the electronic design automation toolbox.

 Major techniques used by modern SAT solvers include the Davis–Putnam–Logemann–Loveland algorithm (or DPLL), conflict-driven clause learning (CDCL), and stochastic local search algorithms such as WalkSAT.
 Almost all SAT solvers include time-outs, so they will terminate in reasonable time even if they cannot find a solution.
 Different SAT solvers will find different instances easy or hard, and some excel at proving unsatisfiability, and others at finding solutions.
 Recent attempts have been made to learn an instance's satisfiability using deep learning techniques.

 SAT solvers are developed and compared in SAT-solving contests.
 Modern SAT solvers are also having significant impact on the fields of software verification, constraint solving in artificial intelligence, and operations research, among others.